February 5, 2023 |12 min read

 Try PrettyPlease: The Ultra Premium Dry Food

 Figuring out exactly how much dry food to feed your cat can be a challenge.
-With so many variables—and hundreds of kibble options—navigating the sea of information is sometimes overwhelming.
-But by consulting this guide and checking in with your vet, you can work to ensure your cat receives the perfect amount of food.
+With so many variables—and hundreds of kibble options—navigating the sea of information is sometimes overwhelming as a cat parent.
+But by consulting this cat feeding guide and checking in with your vet, you can work to ensure your pet receives the perfect amount of food.

 Once you know how much to feed your kitty, it’s time to choose the best food.
 For that, there’s PrettyPlease—the premium dry food developed by the feline experts at PrettyLitter.